HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### When The Task Cannot Be Completed

 If the Data Source was not successful in completing the request for data, the Task's state transitions to "failed".
 It is a terminal state and no further activity on the request will occur.
-This can happen when the requested data is not available, because the Data Source cannot complete the task.
+This can happen when the requested data is not available because the Data Source cannot complete the task.
 The `Task.status` is updated to 'failed', and the reason  stated in `Task.statusReason` (for example, "no matching results").
 The `Task.output` is absent since the requesting data is not available.
 The Data Consumer's business rules will determine their response to a failed request.

 #### Example Unsuccessful Task Based Transaction